denuoweb/htmlcoin-chrome-wallet/README.md

 window.addEventListener('message', handleMessage, false);
 ```

-### Using Rweb3
+### Using Hweb3
-You may also use our Rweb3 convenience library to make `sendtocontract` or `callcontract` calls.
-See the instructions in the Github repo here: https://github.com/bodhiproject/rweb3.js
+You may also use our Hweb3 convenience library to make `sendtocontract` or `callcontract` calls.
+See the instructions in the Github repo here: https://github.com/denuoweb/hweb3.js

 ### Using RegTest
-You can connect RunebaseChrome to regtest.
-You will need to set the following in your runebasecore-node.json
+You can connect HtmlcoinChrome to regtest.
+You will need to set the following in your htmlcoincore-node.json

 ```
-"runebase-explorer": {
+"htmlcoin-explorer": {
-  "apiPrefix": "insight-api",
+  "apiPrefix": "api",
   "routePrefix": "explorer",
   ...
  },
-"runebase-insight-api": {
+"htmlcoin-insight-api": {
-  "routePrefix": "insight-api",
+  "routePrefix": "api",
   ...
 }
 ```